By Guest Contributor: Michael Crawford, Principal Consultant, StOp Consulting

 Last month, Talented Learning’s blog post “LinkedIn Outfoxes Many with Linda.com Acquisition” detailed how LinkedIn has disrupted the eLearning, higher education and workforce development industries in one strategic move.
 I’ve worked for years in elearning programs for workforce development and wanted to look at digging deeper into the analysis.

-Workforce development programs have been around in various flavours for years.
+Workforce development programs (WDP) have been around in various flavors for years.
 However, recently they are more and more moving to online or blended programs in order to reach the scale they need to be successful.
 This has created opportunities for success but also a whole host of new challenges.

 - Management and reporting

 In an online version, 2 out of 3 is pretty good.
-Usually they have training and reporting but fall a little short on the job matching.
-But up to now that’s fine as online WFD programs have a scope that is the envy of other providers.
+Usually, they have training and reporting but fall a little short on the job matching.
+Until now that’s been fine because the scope of most online workforce development programs is the envy of other providers.
 Imagine providing technical and soft skills training to tens of thousands of potential clients in your area for just a few dollars per person!
 That’s a message everyone loves to promote.

-However, fundamentally there are still major gaps in these programs online:
+However, fundamentally there are still major gaps in these programs when offered online:

 In a world where Metrics drive funding, that creates a huge problem.
 How do you measure how many people have joined the workforce or gotten a better job as a result of your program?
 A.K.A How do you get funded the second time?

-2. From an Adult Learning perspective, the process is backwards.
-Training program design says you start with the outcomes you want to get from a program, then assess the gaps against your current people and develop training accordingly (ok, that’s a pretty rudimentary description, but you get my meaning).
+Training program design says you start with the outcomes you want to get from a program, then assess the gaps against your current people and develop training accordingly.
+(Okay, that’s a pretty rudimentary description, but you get my meaning.)
 But it starts with matching the people to the job, then outlining the gaps.

 Most online WFD programs simply don’t do this well, if at all.
 These programs take in learners, often put them through a generic survey to spit out “recommendations” of training they need to take.
 This is usually soft skills like Resume Writing or tech skills like MS Office or Project Management training.
 But there’s no individual needs analysis that helps clients compare themselves to the jobs they want and see where the real gaps are.
 Let’s face it; these generic assessments are no more accurate than the computer-based career matching you did in high school in 1990.

-So what does this have to do with LinkedIn and Lynda.com?
-Enter the solution…
+What does this have to do with LinkedIn and Lynda.com?

-As mentioned in the previous article, LinkedIn has identified 45000 skills in its database.
-On top of that it has developed a huge list of clients posting jobs and recruiting solely on LinkedIn.
+As mentioned in the previous article, LinkedIn features 45,000 skills in its database.
+On top of that, it has developed a huge list of clients that post jobs and conduct recruiting functions solely on LinkedIn.
 That creates a massive pool of requirements for almost any job you could imagine—anywhere in the world.

 How does that help?